turnkeylinux-apps/jenkins/README.rst

    - Includes all popular VCS clients and related Jenkins plugins for Git, Bazaar, Mercurial and Subversion.
    - JENKINS\_HOME configured in environment: /var/local/lib/jenkins.
+   - jenkins-cli bash wrapper script - can now use 'jenkins-cli' instead of 'java -jar path/to/jenkins-cli.jar' (convenience).

 - SSL support out of the box.
 - Includes postfix MTA (bound to localhost) for sending of email (e.g.